ktraister-cribl/terraform-provider-criblio/docs/data-sources/source.md

 - `pq` (Attributes) (see [below for nested schema](#nestedatt--input_crowdstrike--pq))
 - `pq_enabled` (Boolean) Use a disk queue to minimize data loss when connected services block.
 See [Cribl Docs](https://docs.cribl.io/stream/persistent-queues) for PQ defaults (Cribl-managed Cloud Workers) and configuration options (on-prem and hybrid Workers).
 - `preprocess` (Attributes) (see [below for nested schema](#nestedatt--input_crowdstrike--preprocess))
+- `processed_tag_key` (String) The key for the S3 object tag applied after processing.
+This field accepts an expression for dynamic generation.
+- `processed_tag_value` (String) The value for the S3 object tag applied after processing.
+This field accepts an expression for dynamic generation.
 - `queue_name` (String) The name, URL, or ARN of the SQS queue to read notifications from.
 When a non-AWS URL is specified, format must be: '{url}/myQueueName'.
 Example: 'https://host:port/myQueueName'.
 Value must be a JavaScript expression (which can evaluate to a constant value), enclosed in quotes or backticks.
 Can be evaluated only at init time.
 Example referencing a Global Variable: `https://host:port/myQueue-${C.vars.myVar}`.
 - `region` (String) AWS Region where the S3 bucket and SQS queue are located.
 Required, unless the Queue entry is a URL or ARN that includes a Region.
 - `reject_unauthorized` (Boolean) Reject certificates that cannot be verified against a valid CA, such as self-signed certificates